nagendramishr/mini-rag-quickstart/README.md

 ### Here are the steps:

-Use case: We're going to let AOAI answer some basic questions for us about our team members.
+Use case: We’re going to let Azure OpenAI answer some basic questions for us about our team members.
 The source data will have 1 sentence for each fact.
-We'll run a script to import those into cosmos.
+We'll run a script to import those into cosmosDB.
-In order to run the script, we're going to use the cloud shell ( or your own az cli that is already logged in )
+In order to run the script, we're going to use the Cloud Shell ( or your own az cli that is already logged in )

 <img width="650" alt="image" src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/b138de44-5a73-442e-9c95-dca6b7890e12">